AntonScheitler/Notes/Inference.md

 - In a two sided hypothesis, the two can have either one of the following forms:
 $$H_0: \theta = \theta_0 \; \; H_A: \theta < \theta_0 $$
 $$H_0: \theta = \theta_0 \; \; H_A: \theta > \theta_0 $$
-#### Types of Tests
+#### Theoretical Approach
-- Depending on what needs to be tested, different test statistics must be used
+- If the underlying distribution of the data is known, then tests specific to that distribution can be used
 ###### Binomial Test
 - To test if a random variable adheres to a bernoulli distribution with some success probability $q$, a binomial test can be performed:
 ```